-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in United States.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in United States.

 What are the main methods of resolving commercial disputes?

 In the United States, litigation, arbitration, mediation and informal negotiation are the primary dispute resolution methods.
 Mediation, in particular, has been quite popular, with 98 percent of companies reporting that they had participated in mediation during the prior three years based on a 2011 study.